MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Task and Dataset

-\mypara{Statistics.} We provide two splits for our dataset, validation and test with distinct set of target objects and distinct scenes.
-The validation split contains 832 episodes, each with three goals, totaling to 2496 goal descriptions spanning across 20 scenes, whereas the test split contains 750 episodes, each with three goals, totaling to 2250 goal descriptions spanning across 15 scenes. \Cref{tab:dataset_stats} shows the dataset statistics.
+\mypara{Statistics.} We generate two splits for our dataset: validation and test, with distinct set of target objects and distinct scenes.
+The validation split contains 932 episodes, each with three goals, totaling 2796 goal descriptions spanning 20 scenes.
+The test split contains 855 episodes, each with three goals, totaling 2565 goal descriptions spanning 15 scenes (see \Cref{sec:dataset_more}).